Dual Accuracy-Quality-Driven Neural Network for Prediction Interval Generation: Proposed Methodology

 The HQ principle suggests that the width of the prediction intervals should be minimized as long as they capture the target observation value.
 Thus, Pearce et al.~[\citenum{ICML-2018-PearceBZN}] considered the mean prediction interval width of captured points ($MPIW_{capt}$) as part of their loss function:

 where $\epsilon$ is a small number used to avoid dividing by zero.
-However, we argue that minimizing $MPIW_{capt}$ does not imply that the width of the PIs generated for the non-captured samples will not decrease along with the width of the PIs generated for the captured samples.
-For instance, consider the case where none of the samples are captured by the PIs, as likely happens at the beginning of the training.
+However, we argue that minimizing $MPIW_{capt}$ does not imply that the width of the PIs generated for the non-captured samples will not decrease along with the width of the PIs generated for the captured samples\footnote{ We provide a toy example demonstrating this behavior in the following link \url{https://github.com/NISL-MSU/PredictionIntervals/tree/master/src/PredictionIntervals/models/QD_toy_example.ipynb}}.

+Furthermore, consider the case where none of the samples are captured by the PIs, as likely happens at the beginning of the training.
 Then, the penalty is minimum (i.e., $MPIW_{capt}=0$).
 Hence, the calculated gradients of the loss function will force the weights of the NN to remain in the state where $\forall i, \; k_i = 0$, which contradicts the goal of maximizing $PICP$.

 Instead of minimizing $MPIW_{capt}$ directly, we let